9/11 20 years later: New movies, TV series and documentaries examining that tragic, fateful day

 On Sept.
 11, 2001, the world changed.
 Twenty years have passed since 9/11, the terrible day when nearly 3,000 people died in a series of terrorist attacks.
-The echoes of that momentous day are still felt today, and the events that unfolded still often seem incomprehensible.
+The echoes of that momentous day still reverberate today, and the events that unfolded still often seem incomprehensible.

-Many films, TV series and documentaries have explored the causes of 9/11, relived the events, and traced myriad chilling consequences unfolding in the aftermath.
+Many films, TV series and documentaries have explored the causes of 9/11, relived the events and traced myriad chilling consequences that unfolded in the aftermath.
 As we approach the 20th anniversary of 9/11, several new films and shows examine events in New York and around the world, from the Twin Towers that Tuesday morning to the War on Terror in the present day.

 Here are some of the new titles that explore the causes and consequences of that terrible day.